Keith Campbell (biologist): Personal life

-Campbell died on 5 October 2012, aged 58, after accidentally hanging himself in his bedroom whilst heavily intoxicated.
-It was determined at the inquest that he had not intended to kill himself.
-He was buried at Bretby Crematorium, Burton Upon Trent, in Derbyshire, England.
+Campbell died on 5 October 2012, aged 58, after accidentally hanging himself in his bedroom at his Ingleby, Derbyshire home, whilst heavily intoxicated.
+It was determined at the inquest that he had been behaving erratically at the time and had no actual intention to kill himself; the verdict was a death by misadventure.
+He was buried at Bretby Crematorium, Derbyshire.
 He is survived by his wife, Kathy, and two daughters, Claire and Lauren.